mpenhadev/elastic-pdf-search/README.md

 ## Introduction
 <p >
-This simple API allows users to upload PDF documents and extract the content from each page using the iText library.
-This way, it is possible to index the page content as a single document in Elasticsearch, making it searchable and easily retrievable using parameters such as page number and search term.
+This simple API allows users to upload PDF documents, extract the content from each page, and index each page as a separate Elasticsearch document.
+It facilitates the querying process and returns a JSON with the search results for a term within the text content.
+Each JSON element will contain the page where that term was found and will also highlight the fragment where the term is contained on the page content.
 </p>

 ### Author